When police aren't useless, then they're vicious bullies, or at very least, just big jerks.

 - Ginza in Speed Grapher likes to "self-defense" suspects (it's her catchphrase and she actually uses it as a verb).
 This means that if she arrests you and you aren't cooperative, she's likely to shoot off at least one of your extremities.

 - Revy mentions this while monologuing about her past in Black Lagoon.

 When I was a brat, crawling around in that shithole city, it seemed God and Love were always sold out when I went looking.
 Before I knew better, I clung to God and prayed to Him every single night — yeah, I believed in God right up until that night the cops beat the hell out of me for no reason at all.
 All they saw when they looked at me was another little ghetto rat.
 With no power and no God, what's left for a poor little Chinese bitch to rely on?
 It's money, of course, and guns.
 Fuckin' A. With these two things, the world's a great place.

-As mentioned above, the Basin City Police Department.
+- Sin City: The Basin City Police Department are basically uniformed thugs-for-hire.
 When Cardinal Roark or some other Big Bad wants somebody gone and the evidence removed, they send in an out-and-out death squad.
 And these aren't even the worst in the world... the ones working for Stalin were worse.

 Spider: I can see a blatantly unarmed Transient man with half his face hanging off, and three cops working him over anyway.
 One of them is groping his own erection.
 I'm sorry.
 Is that too harsh an observation for you?
 Does that sound too much like the Truth?